orbitalquark/textadept/doc/01_Introduction.md

 Textadept is minimalist.
 Not only is this apparent in the UI, but the editor's C core was designed to never exceed 2000 lines of code and its Lua extension code is not supposed to go beyond 4000 lines.
-After 4 1/2 years of development, Textadept has fewer lines of code (~5000) than it did in its first release (~5600) and is vastly superior in every respect.
+After 4 1/2 years of development, even though Textadept has about the same number of lines of code than it did in its first release (~5600), it is vastly superior in every respect.

 ### Ridiculously Extensible